Course Overview

 Language: English

-Venue of workshop: Institut Pasteur de Tunis, Tunis, Tunisia
+Venue of the course: Institut Pasteur de Tunis, Tunis, Tunisia

 Participation: Open application for H3Africa consortium members and partners with selection, giving priority to those with demonstrated need for this training.
 A total of 18 participants from all the applications received will be selected.